How long will it take my baby to learn to swim?

 Every child is different so while there’s no hard and fast rule, if your baby began lessons between birth and six months, they could be swimming independently within two to two and a half years.
 How they take to the water and how much they enjoy their experience will depend on a range of factors, including the consistency of lessons and their motor skills and abilities.

 Here, resident Swimbabes expert and mum-of-two Rachel Buck discusses her daughter Holly’s Swimbabes journey – from first lesson to Swimstars swimmer.

 As you approach that first lesson you may experience a mix of feelings and emotions.
 My advice would be to relax.
 Once you have relaxed, baby will too and you are more likely to have a positive, enjoyable first lesson.
 Everything you need will be supplied at your first lesson and a Swimbabes expert will be on hand to make sure everything goes swimmingly.
 All little swimmers need to wear a splash about happy nappy which will prevent any accidents leaking into the pool.
 Holly was 6 weeks old and a small baby so I went for the happy nappy wetsuit as it has an integrated Happy Nappy.
 It also has full upper body covering and long sleeves – this fantastic product worked really well for us.

 The first few lessons

 I liked to look at the first few lessons as the ‘settling in’ period.
-We experienced a few teary lessons as all new swimmers do but this is a chance to work out if it’s the right class for your baby.
+We experienced a few teary lessons as most new swimmers do but this is a chance to work out if it’s the right class for your baby.
 If they’re unsettled it might indicate they’re tired or hungry and it would be a good idea to try a different time or day.
 Once you have a routine and your baby is settled and happy in the water, you can relax and watch their journey begin.
 This time together in the water is precious and a perfect opportunity to bond with your baby.

 All settled in